toammann/BC2_VolCtrl/README.md

 ### 1) First Power Up

 - Make sure the 3.3V and 5V rail are present.
 (Check voltage level and power LEDs)
-- Make sure you are able to read the ID of the ATmega 328pb using AVR-ISP
+- Check if you are able to read the ID of the ATmega 328pb using AVR-ISP

 ### 2) Set up ESP8266 (esp-link v3.2.47)

-- Make sure to change the position of the coupling capacitor / coupling resistor at the ESP8266-07 such that the RF signal is routed to the U.FL antenna connector and NOT the chip antenna.
+- Change the position of the coupling capacitor / coupling resistor on the ESP8266-07 such that the RF signal is routed to the U.FL antenna connector and NOT the chip antenna.

-- Set the ESP8266 to 'UART download mode': Set GPIO0 to logic zero
+- Set the ESP8266 to 'UART download mode': GPIO0 to logic zero
   - Remove R20
   - Place R24
 - Connect a USB<-> RS232 Converter at X4 (ESP_UART)
 - Flash the firmware following the instructions [here]( https://github.com/jeelabs/esp-link/blob/master/FLASHING.md#initial-serial-flashing) (esp-link serial flashing)
   - Make sure that you use the correct flash addresses for the flash size of your ESP-Module (512k/1M/4M).
 Example esptool cmd: `` esptool.exe --port COM4 write_flash 0x00000 boot_v1.6.bin 0x1000 user1.bin 0x3FC000 esp_init_data_default.bin 0x3FE000 blank.bin``
   - If you have trouble flashing the firmware you may try to remove R46 and R47 and change R44, R45 to 0Ohm to route the ESP UART directly to the module
-- Set the ESP8266 to boot from flash (normal mode): Set GPIO0 to logic high
+- Set the ESP8266 back to boot from flash (normal mode): Set GPIO0 to logic high
   - Remove R24
   - Place  R20
 - You should now be able to monitor the ESP8266 boot messages at the ESP-UART on X4 at 74880 baud
 - Connect a 50Ohm 2.4GHz Wi-Fi antenna to the ESP8266-07 U.FL connector
-- Make a search for Wi-Fi networks.
+- Search for Wi-Fi networks with a notebook or smartphone.
 A unsecured ESP-LINK access point should appear.
 Connect to the unsecured network (see ESP-LINK Wi-FI instructions [here]( https://github.com/jeelabs/esp-link/blob/master/WIFI-CONFIG.md ))
-- Open the ESP-LINK web Interface with your web browser using the IP http://192.168.4.1/
+- Open ESP-LINK web Interface in your web browser using the ESP-LINK default IP: http://192.168.4.1
-  - Set up the connection to your Wi-Fi network.
-ESP-LINK will search for the network.
-If the ESP could not connect to it (i.e out of range) it will come up as a access point
+  - Set up the connection to your Wi-Fi network with the ESP-LINK web interface.
+After every boot of the ESP8266 the ESP-LINK firmware will search for the network.
+If the ESP is unable to connect to it (i.e out of range) it will come up as a access point
-  - Set the baudrate to 57600 (uC Console -> Baud 57600)
+  - Set the baudrate of the microcontroller UART to 57600 (uC Console -> Baud 57600)
   - Set the Pin assignment as displayed below

 ![esp-link-cfg](pics/esp-link_cfg.png)

-- After a reboot of the ESP it should be a client in your Wi-Fi network with a ip-address assigned from your DNS server with the settings shown in the screenshot above. (try to reach the esp-link firmware at the correct ip-address i.e.  http://192.168.178.49/)
+- After a reboot of the ESP it should be a client in your Wi-Fi network with a ip-address assigned from your DNS server.
+The settings should be as shown in the screenshot above (try to reach the esp-link firmware at the correct ip-address i.e.  http://192.168.178.49/).

 ### 3) Set Up Atmega 328pb